Imagine you’re calmly browsing through the web, wondering what amazing things you would discover when something catches your eye.

 Copyright law keeps original creators safe from unapproved duplication or use of their materials.
 It protects tangible work like pictures, music, blog posts, art, and so on from being used without the creator’s permission.

 The platform doesn’t matter.
 Whether someone is stealing blog content or stealing content on social media, they are all the same.
-It is an infringement of copyright law, and you can take legal actions against the offender.
+It is an infringement of copyright law, and site owners can take legal action against the offender.